AlexTufis/Java/LibraryCatalog/README.md

 # Java

  Create a book class with a id,title, page count.
-Manage a collection of books and allow the customer to borrow a book and return it.
+Manage a collection of books and allow the customer to borrow a book and return it.Poti imprumuta o carte in limita stocului disponibil.
+Add a menu.